wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner Exam Guide (highlights).md

 		  Amazon S3 One Zone-Infrequent Access (S3 One Zone-IA)—Data stored in this storage class is restricted to one AZ only within the Region you upload it to.
 This reduces your overall availability of the data to 99.5% but is also much cheaper than the Standard or the Standard-IA storage classes.
 This also means that if there is an outage of the AZ in which your data is stored, you would have to wait for the AZ to come back online before you can access any data.
 In the unlikely event of the destruction of an AZ, you may also lose that data.

-		  Amazon recommends this class for data that can act as a secondary backup or that can be recreated. #flashcard
+		  Amazon recommends this class for data that can act as a secondary backup or that can be recreated.
 		- -
 		- -
 		- Intelligent-Tiering does not charge a retrieval fee but if objects are archived, retrieval can take some time, depending on the retrieval option chosen.
 The following table illustrates the retrieval options available:

-		  Table 5.1 – Retrieval times for S3 Glacier, Deep Archive, and S3 Intelligent-Tiering archive classes #flashcard
+		  Table 5.1 – Retrieval times for S3 Glacier, Deep Archive, and S3 Intelligent-Tiering archive classes
 		- -
 		- -
-		- INCLUIR IMAGEN #flashcard
+		- INCLUIR IMAGEN
 			- Figure 5.4 – S3 storage class performance and key attributes
 		- -
 		- -
-		- About Snowcone #flashcard
+		- About Snowcone
 			- The smallest member of the AWS Snow Family, these devices are the smallest ever and weigh just 4.5 pounds (lb) (2.1 kilograms (kg)).
 Snowcone devices come with 8 TB of usable storage and are designed for outside use in areas of low network connectivity.
 Examples include IoT, vehicular, and drone use cases.

 			  The device also offers compute capabilities with two vCPUs and 4 GB of memory, as well as USB-C power using a cord and optional battery.
 		- -
 	- Chapter 6: AWS Networking Services – VPCs, Route53, and CloudFront
+	  collapsed:: true
 		- -
 		- Currently, the largest network on the planet is the internet.
 Every device that needs to communicate on the internet also requires an IP address.
 Furthermore, every device on a given network must have a unique IP address.
 You cannot have two devices in the same network using the same IP address as this would result in a conflict.
 Given that the four-billion-odd addresses are not sufficient to handle the huge volumes of devices, the Internet Assigned Numbers Authority (IANA) devised a brilliant plan to allocate a range of IP address for private use only.
 These address ranges are not routable on the internet, which means that businesses (and homes) can configure their internal private networks using these addresses without any possibility of them conflicting with other businesses' networks, particularly if those businesses do not plan to connect their networks together.